zulip/zulip/docs/git-guide.md

   as needed thereafter.
 If you're unfamiliar with how to rebase a pull request, [read this excellent guide][github-rebase-pr].

-  We use this strategy in order to avoid the extra commits that appear when another branch is merged, that clutter the commit history.
-A side effect is that the pull requests we merge appear as *closed* instead of *merged*, since GitHub is unable to identify this approach.
+  We use this strategy in order to avoid the extra commits that appear when another branch is merged, that clutter the commit history (it's popular with other large projects such as Django).
+This makes Zulip's commit history more readable, but a side effect is that many pull requests we merge will be reported by GitHub's UI as *closed* instead of *merged*, since GitHub has poor support for rebase-oriented workflows.

 - We have a **[code style guide][zulip-rtd-code-style]**, a **[commit message guide][zulip-rtd-commit-messages]**, and strive for each commit to be *a